Philadelphia Eagles Introduce Alshon Jeffery During Press Conference

 Jeffery, as well as fellow free agent signees Torrey Smith and Chance Warmack, appeared for the first time since signing respective deals with Philadelphia.

-NJ.com Eagles reporter Eliot Shorr-Parks shared several live tweets from the press conference.
+NJ.com Eagles reporter Eliot Shorr-Parks shared several live tweets from the press conference:

 Jeffery: "This city needs a championship.
 Wants a championship.
 That's a must" #Eagles